How to Choose the Right 3PL Company | Cahoot

 Ecommerce merchants are pushing into multiple sales channels to maximize growth, and your 3PL should be able to easily integrate with all of them.
 Their integrations make it easy to switch fulfillment and get up-and-running with the new service in no time.

 Scalability goes past just easy integrations, though.
 Many 3PLs, and especially many of the newer “tech enabled 3PL networks”, are optimizing narrowly for only certain types of products.
-Amazon FBA and its copycats, for instance, are amazingly cheap for small & light products, but they’re expensive for items that weigh just a few pounds.
+Certain 3PLs, for instance, specialize in the highly specific needs of merchants who sell and ship food products or electronics, both of which require more care and attention to detail than other goods.

 The flexible Cahoot peer-to-peer fulfillment network, in contrast, can handle efficient retail replenishment as easily as it handles low-cost fast ecommerce fulfillment.
 We handle challenging beauty products’ fulfillment as readily as we excel in consumer packaged goods.
 Unlike others that have built or partnered one type of warehouse over and over across the country, we install our flexible software in warehouses with diverse specialties.
 The only common thread they have is their excellence.
 The result is that we scale our customers’ operations no matter their selling channel; for instance, some of our most successful customers are winning growth on Amazon, Shopify, and with retail stores like Nordstrom all at the same time.